Header & Footer Blocks

 Additional links

-- Label -- The text visitors will see (for example, "Privacy Policy" or "Terms of Service").
+- Label -- The visible text (e.g., "Privacy Policy" or "Terms of Service").

-- URL -- The destination URL that the link points to.
+- URL -- The destination URL.

-Footer links are useful for linking to legal pages, external resources, or anything else you want accessible from every page.
+Click "Add Footer Link" to add more.
+Each link can be removed individually on hover.
+Footer links are useful for legal pages, external resources, or anything you want accessible from every page.

 Saving and publishing